wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 2.0.6 =
+* New: Getting plugin ready for full localization.
+* New: Added Weekly Rating Reports for WordPress users - requires email confirmation.
+* New: Revamped account activation process for new users.
+* New: Added automated trial period for all users with full plugin's functionality.
+* New: Added new awesome star rating Barrels theme (by [Jeegy Design](http://jeegydesign.com/)).

 = 2.0.5 =
 * New: Added Unlimited voting option to voting frequency settings.
 * New: Localized to Maltese.